Formerly B.S. Industrial Technology with Specialization in Technology Management

-Bachelor of Science in Industrial Technology program is accredited by the Association of Technology, Management, and Applied Engineering (ATMAE), 1390 Eisenhower Place, Ann Arbor, MI 48108, tel.
+Bachelor of Science in Technology Management program is accredited by the Association of Technology, Management, and Applied Engineering (ATMAE), 1390 Eisenhower Place, Ann Arbor, MI 48108, tel.
 734-677-0720, (http://atmae.org).
 ATMAE is a member of the Association of Specialized and Professional Accreditors (ASPA).
-This accreditation provides recognition of the attainment of professional goals and standards for Industrial Technology.
+This accreditation provides recognition of the attainment of professional goals and standards for Technology Management.
 The curricular pattern is reviewed in terms of stated objectives, content, methods, supporting resources and evaluation systems.

 Employment opportunities for students in this program are wide, varied and unlimited because of the flexibility built into the program.
 Graduates will fill the need for technologists in a broad range of fields and, given their technology and management skills, move into leadership positions in their respective field of study.
 Graduates can look forward to numerous career opportunities in a diverse array of settings.
 Some examples of potential careers fields include Internet Technologies (Web Master), Mechatronics Technology, Public Safety, Fire Prevention, Biotechnology, Telecommunications, CAD/CAM Systems Management and any other combination of courses that we offer.